Writers need to get serious about the business of authorship.

-If you go to the London Book Fair (or any other book fair) with that understanding, your experience will be a lot more meaningful and you will walk away having learned more.
+If you go to the London Book Fair with that understanding, your experience will be a lot more meaningful and you will walk away having learned more.

-Here are a few lessons I walked away with that may be helpful for you, too.
+Here are a few lessons I walked away with that may be helpful to you, too.

 Community, Not Competition

-Authors, especially, understand that an acquaintance or friend’s success doesn’t take away from theirs, but in fact, increases the chances of them achieving their goals as well.
-They will often go out of their way to meet with you, give you advice, and offer encouragement.
+An event like the London Book Fair shows you how vast this community is and how much your fellow authors—and many agents and editors—want you to succeed.
+Authors, especially, understand that a friend’s success doesn’t take away from theirs, but in fact, increases the chances of them achieving their goals as well.
+They will often meet with you, give you advice, and offer encouragement.

 The applause that followed her introduction was the loudest I heard in the whole three days.

-2. Everyone has blind spots that you should be aware of
+2. Everyone has blind spots you should be aware of

 This is especially important if you, like me, want to be a hybrid author.
 Sit among the indies for a while and you will, very quickly, find yourself subject to a discussion about the snobbery of literary authors and how they don’t make money and how they like to think they’re better than everyone else.
 Also, was it mentioned that they never make any money?
 (Untrue, by the way.)